zacstewart/zacstewart.github.io/_posts/2014-08-05-pipelines-of-featureunions-of-pipelines.md

         return self
 ```

-However, sometimes these transformers do need to be fitted.
+However, sometimes transformers do need to be fitted.
 Let's take a look at my ModelTransformer.
 I use this one to wrap a scikit-learn model and make it behave like a transformer.
 I find these useful when I want to use something like a KMeans clustering model to generate features for another model.
 It needs to be fitted in order to train the model it wraps.

 ```python